Welcome to the University Admissions Office (UAO)

 - Assisting Postgraduate departmental Admissions Staff in providing Management Information.

-For further information on the appeals guidance or procedure, please download:
+For information on the University admissions policy, appeals guidance or procedure, please download:

 Cass Business School MBA (via a form)